poliastro/documents/README.md

 6 - Description of the proposal
 -------------------------------

-poliastro is an open source (MIT) collection of Python functions useful in Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
+poliastro is an open source (MIT) Python library for interactive Astrodynamics and Orbital Mechanics, focusing on interplanetary applications.
 It provides a simple and intuitive API and handles physical quantities with units.

-As it happens with many other scientific packages, it relies on unitary tests to ensure accuracy of numerical results.
+As it happens with many other scientific packages, it relies on unit tests to ensure accuracy of numerical results.
 Those expected values come from a variety of literature resources: manuals, books, journals, articles...
 However, some routines can not be tested because their complexity is out of the scope of academical materials: validation of spacecraft 3-D maneuvers, testing of planetary reference frames...

-Previous problem can be solved by designing and building a validation framework against similar software.
-This testing environment can lead to an increase of numerical accuracy while adding a complete new set of unitary tests for heavy astrodynamic routines.
+This testing complexity can be addressed by designing and building a validation framework against similar software.
+This testing environment can lead to an increase of numerical accuracy while adding a complete new set of unit and integration tests for core astrodynamics routines.

-Among similar software candidates, we find: GMAT, Orekit and AGI-STK.
-All of them can be used through script files and provide custom API interfaces for Python, which makes them ideal for the generation of new test cases and their validation against poliastro (which remember is a pure Python package).
-In addition, all of them are free to use and OS-independent except for STK, which requires from a Windows based system.
+Among similar software candidates, we find GMAT, Orekit, and STK.
+All of them can be used through script files and provide custom API interfaces for Python, which makes them ideal for the generation of new test cases and their validation against poliastro.
+All of them are free to use and OS-independent except for STK, which requires a Windows system.

-This new validation framework would not be included within actual software but in the validation repository of poliastro organization.
-Nevertheless, some results obtained by coded and executed scripts from previously mentioned software will be implemented directly into poliastro.
+This new validation framework would not be included within actual software but in a separate repository inside the poliastro GitHub organization.
+Results obtained from it will yield insightful information about the current code and bug fixes will be made directly to poliastro.

-Not only that, by generating a custom testing framework, more complex routines could be implemented in a faster and reliable way such us Earth focused capabilities, restricted three-body problem, relative motion, halo-orbits, low-thrust maneuvers and more!
+Not only that, by generating a custom testing framework, more complex routines could be implemented in a faster and reliable way such us Earth focused capabilities, restricted three-body problem, relative motion, halo-orbits, low-thrust maneuvers, and more.

 7 - Benefit to project and community